 Savasana is all about recognizing the present state of your body.
 After lying down, reflect on the sequence you just did.
 Notice the way your body physically feels.
 Place your attention on your right toes, then on the right foot and knee.
 Repeat on the left leg, and then slowly up your thighs, pelvis, and stomach.
 Continue until you reach your head.

 6. Breathe Slowly

 Take deep, slow “belly” breaths.
 This means that you should breathe from your diaphragm, which makes the lower belly move up and down.
 This will calm the body and help you relax.

 This act of controlled breathing will also increase your lung capacity and improve circulation.4 Repeat until you fall into blissful relaxation, but make sure you don’t fall asleep.

-Stay in this position for 5 to 10 minutes, or until your instructor tells you.
-You can even hold Savasana for 20 minutes if time allows.
-Generally, a five-minute Savasana is recommended for every 30 minutes of yoga.
+Stay in this position for 5 to 10 minutes, or as long as your instructor tells you to.
+You can even hold savasana for 20 minutes if time allows.
+Generally, a 5-minute savasana is recommended for every 30 minutes of yoga.

-Learning how to do Savasana takes time and practice.
+Learning how to do the perfect savasana takes time and practice.
 Meditation, after all, doesn’t come easy.
 If you’re trying this at home, don’t forget to remove any and all distractions.